-Domain 2 – Section A Review: IT Risk Identification
+Domain 2 – Section A Review: Risk Identification

 If you misidentify the risk, everything that follows is wrong.